 - FPP (full production package).
-The FPP is perfect for those brands who are just getting started.
-The FPP factory will provide the resources for all stages of product creation including pattern making, fabric sourcing and manufacturing.
+The FPP is perfect for those brands that are just getting started.
+The FPP factory will provide the resources for all stages of product creation including pattern making, fabric sourcing, and manufacturing.

 Sharing Tech Pack with manufacturer

-Once the right type of manufacturer is selected the designer will share the Tech Pack and the supporting docs with manufacturer.
-This step gives a garment manufacturer a clear understanding of what kind of garment will be produced, what fabrics and trims will be used and what resources are needed for the project to run smoothly.
+Once the right type of manufacturer is selected the designer will share the Tech Pack and the supporting docs with the manufacturer.
+This step gives a garment manufacturer a clear understanding of what kind of garment will be produced, what fabrics and trims will be used, and what other resources will be needed for the project to run smoothly.

-After designer added manufacturer to their platform the Tech Pack can be easily shared.
+After the designer adds manufacturer to their product development platform the Tech Pack can be easily shared.

 Handling agreements and payment terms

 Many potential problems can be avoided by creating a clear manufacturing agreement.
 When manufacturing overseas the process can get very complicated.
-Laying out the deliverables clearly, adding as much specifications as possible and setting payments terms will save a lot of time and resources for both sides.
+Laying out the deliverables clearly, adding as many specifications as possible, and setting payments terms will save a lot of time and resources for both sides.

 Follow our simple guide on how to create a garment manufacturing agreement.

-At the pre production stage the payment terms are negotiated between a designer and apparel manufacturer.
+At the pre-production stage, the payment terms are negotiated between a designer and an apparel manufacturer.
 Designers will be able to request a price quotation from the garment manufacturer.
-Each agreement is unique and depends on designer's and factory's preferences so it is crucial to add every detail to the clothing manufacturing agreement to avoid potential delays and frustrations.
+Each agreement is unique and depends on the designer and factory's preferences, so it is crucial to add every detail to the clothing manufacturing agreement to avoid potential delays and frustrations.
 A clear mutual agreement is beneficial for both parties to keep the manufacturing process on track.

-Here are our top 5 tips on vetting garment manufacturers from the industry professional.
+Here are our top 5 tips on vetting garment manufacturers by an industry professional.

 Communication between designer and manufacturer

-Once the collaboration has started, continous and on time communication between designer and clothing manufacturer is a key to success.
+Once the collaboration has started, continuous and on-time communication between designer and clothing manufacturer is a key to success.
 Therefore it's important to keep track of the conversation.
-Effective comminucation is not possible without the basic understanding of the clothing manufacturing terminology.
+Effective communication is not possible without a basic understanding of the clothing manufacturing terminology.